Frank Piasecki: Career

 The name PV Engineering was changed to Piasecki Helicopter Corporation in 1946.
 After a boardroom dispute, Piasecki was forced out of Piasecki Helicopter in 1955, and formed the Piasecki Aircraft Company.

 At Piasecki Aircraft, he participated in the development of the Piasecki 16H-1 the world's first shaft driven compound helicopter, the PA-59K/VZ-8P Flying Geep (also known as the AirGeep) the Piasecki PA-97 Helistat heavy vertical airlifter and the Piasecki X-49 experimental compound helicopter.

 Personal life

 Piasecki married Vivian Weyerhaeuser on December 20, 1958.
-They had seven children: Nicole, Frederick, John, Lynn, Frank, Michael, and Gregory.
+They had seven children.

 His son John W. Piasecki is now President and CEO of Piasecki Aircraft.
 His son Fred W. Piasecki is Chairman of the Board and Chief Technology Officer of Piasecki Aircraft.
 His daughter Nicole Piasecki was the vice president and general manager of Propulsion Systems for Boeing Commercial Airplanes.

 Later life and death

 Piasecki died at his home on February 11, 2008, of a heart attack after a series of strokes.
 He was 88.